district-columbia-flag-3

 Outside Salesmen.
 “Any employee employed . . . in the capacity of outside salesman (as th[is] term[] [is] defined by the Secretary of Labor under 201 et seq. of the Fair Labor Standards Act)” is not entitled to minimum or overtime wages under the DCMWA.
 See D.C.
 Code § 32-1004(a)(1).
 An “outside salesman” is an employee who meets the following tests: “(1) Employed for the purpose of and customarily and regularly works away from the employer’s place of business in (a) selling . . . or (b) obtaining orders . . . .”
 See 7 DCMR § 999.2.

 Volunteers.
 “Any individual who, without payment and without expectation of any gain, directly or indirectly, volunteers to engage in the activities of an educational, charitable, religious, or nonprofit organization” is not an “employee” covered by the DCMWA.
 See D.C.
-Code § 32-1002(2).
+Code § 32-1002(2)(A).

 United States Government Employees.
 The United States government is not an “employer” for purposes of the DCMWA.
 See D.C.
 Code § 32-1002(3).